ChitreshN/pms/proj.md

 * Create new entries of books, authors, genres etc
 * Maintain the information of all the branches of the libraries.
 * Buy new books for the library
     * View information regarding which users currently hold which books
-* Send requests to other branches to get books based on demand
 * Make purchases based on requests from users (Inventory)
-* No.of seats available in the library(different branches)
-* Time in and time out of a student,(different branches)
     * Delete entries in the database

 ### The employee

     * Basically the same thing as the admin but only about a particular branch

 ![ER Diagram](ER.drawio.png)